-The Minister for Arts, Heritage, Regional, Rural and Gaeltacht Affairs, Ms. Heather Humphreys TD, has presented to the Joint Oireachtas Committee on Arts, Heritage, Regional, Rural and Gaeltacht Affairs for consideration a draft version of the proposed new National Cultural Framework Policy, now titled Culture 2025 / Éire Ildánach (you can download it here).
+The Minister for Culture, Heritage and the Gaeltacht, Ms. Heather Humphreys TD, has presented to the Joint Oireachtas Committee on Culture, Heritage and the Gaeltacht for consideration a draft version of the proposed new National Cultural Framework Policy, now titled Culture 2025 / Éire Ildánach (you can download it here).
 The related Press Release may be found here.

 Publication of Culture 2025 was identified as a Priority in the Government Programme.

 The document sets out an overarching vision and framework for the future and outlines the priorities for action over the coming years.
 Through this Framework Policy, the Government seeks to nurture creativity, boost citizen participation, help more people to follow a sustainable career in the cultural sector, promote Ireland’s cultural wealth and ensure a cultural contribution to wider social and economic goals.

 Following consideration of the document by the Joint Oireachtas Committee it will be submitted to Government for approval.

 Publication of the policy will be followed up with the development of a cross sectoral plan, which will be guided by the priorities set out in this document.

 As a first step, all relevant bodies will be asked to respond to the challenges of meeting the aims of this Policy Framework, and to set out how they will respond within their area to the opportunities presented by greater engagement with our culture and cultural heritage.
 This will involve Government departments, State agencies (in the areas of arts, film, broadcasting, heritage, Irish language and Gaeltacht etc), the cultural institutions and the local government sector.